milanaryal/milanaryal.github.io/src/_posts/2015-08-02-windows-keyboard-shortcuts.md

 ---
 title: "Windows 10 keyboard shortcuts"
+description: "The list of Windows 10 keyboard shortcuts to improve your productivity."
 date: 2015-08-02T09:32:45+05:45
 last_modified_at: 2015-08-02T14:00:42+05:45
-excerpt: "The list of Windows 10 keyboard shortcuts to improve your productivity."
 ---

 Here's the list of Windows 10 shortcuts, and --- in addition --- some of our favorite "old but gold" shortcuts known from previous versions of Windows: